 After you have determined your method of reassembly with mortar and lead wedges in place, it is time to put this small 3 piece back together starting with the sub-base then the top obelisk piece.
-Note: in both pictures above you will see 2 pieces of flattened firehose leaned against the base & sub-base.
+Note: in both pictures above you will see 2 pieces of flattened firehose leaned Copyright © 2019 Cemetery Conservators for United Standards - All rights reserved against the base & sub-base.
 These are there to cushion for stone to stone contact and guard against damage.
 You will find this item listed below under RECOMMENDED TOOLS AND MATERIALS.